Last Updated on April 22, 2023 by Ellen

 There are a few churches in town, including a Catholic church across from the town square.
 It seems to be a spot for kids on lunch break from school, and town elders to catch up on news.

 There is a park along the waterfront.
 Someone told me it’s relatively new, and appreciated.
-These pictures look drab because it was cloudy.
-It really does look prettier in the sunshine.

 A few of the gringo hangouts are along the bay, including Scotty’s Crocodile Cove and the Blue Iguana.
 We’ve stopped at both of those spots.
 Another one is Jam Rock.